andgineer/sorokin.engineer/posts/en/_posts/2018-09-20-python_super.md

 The puzzle above based on
 ([diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)),
-this is feature ot multiple inheritance as it is, not for Python only.
+this is feature of multiple inheritance as it is, not for Python only.

 As you can see on picture, if a number of classes has the same parent and the same child, inheritance tree will have 'diamonds' (rhombs).